 Colorado Territorial Notary, Eugene Weston, 1862

-Eugene Weston, a pioneer of southern Colorado, and territorial notary, was born in Bloomfield (now Skowhegan), Maine, Sept.
+Eugene Weston, a pioneer of southern Colorado, and a territorial notary was born in Bloomfield (now Skowhegan), Maine, Sept.
 24, 1835.
-A remote ancestor came from Normandy with William the Conqueror, in 1065, and at this date our subject still has the ancient Weston coat-of-arms and crest.
+A remote ancestor came from Normandy with William the Conqueror, in 1065, and at this date, our subject still has the ancient Weston coat-of-arms and crest.
 A nearer ancestor was Thomas Weston of London, who bought and outfitted the good ship Mayflower in 1620 at his own expense.

 The family organized a colony and settled in Salem, Mass., in 1644.
 His grandfather was one of the first settlers in the wilds of Maine in 1774.
 He was a merchant, land surveyor and magistrate.

 The father of Eugene settled in West Springfield, Mass., in 1847, but in 1850 purchased a farm near Henry, Ill., which Eugene and his brothers tilled, attending the common school a part of each winter.
 In the winter of 1857-58 Eugene taught a school.
 In June of the latter year, he went to St. Louis; thence in August to Kansas near Atchison, where he clerked in a store.

 The following spring of 1859 he joined a party for Pike’s Peak, but in due course met a big stampede of more than 3.000 wagons returning from the alleged gold fields, which caused his company to turn back.

 On reaching the Missouri river, Weston joined a trading outfit bound to New Mexico.
 In the winter of ’59-60, he taught school.

 In the spring of 1860 he drove an ox-team to California Gulch, worked in the mines and prospected until the ensuing fall; then located in Canon City.